adeleporte/blog/vcoffee/content/posts/vko.md

 Here is what we’ve done:

-We have a new kind of CRD, called velocloudbps + a new role, called velocloud-group-admin, which can use get, list, create…watch commands, and this role in bind to the default service account.
+We have a new kind of CRD, called velocloudbps + a new role, called velocloud-group-admin, which can use get, list, create and watch commands, and this role is binded to the default service account.

 By doing so, we now have some new kubectl commands:-)